-To be eligible for a Federal PELL Grant, a student must have an eligible EFC (Expected Family Contribution).
+To be eligible for a Federal PELL Grant, a student must have an eligible SAI (Student Aid Index).
 This number is an index of the student's ability to contribute to the cost of education.
-Grant amounts are based upon cost of attendance, the Expected Family Contribution (EFC) and the hours a student will attend during an award year.
-The government provides a Payment Schedule annually to be used to determine the amount of a Pell Grant.
+Grant amounts are based upon cost of attendance, the Student Aid Index (SAI) and the hours a student will attend during an award year.
+The FAFSA Simplification Act changed the process for determining the amount of a student's Pell Grant award.
+The following outlines the three methods for determining each student's scheduled award as taken directly from Dear Colleague Letter GEN-24-01 (Dated January 31, 2024):